mitsuhiko/minijinja/COMPATIBILITY.md

 # Jinja2 Compatibility

-This document tracks the differences between Jinja2 and MiniJinja and what the state of compatiblity and future direction is.
+This document tracks the differences between Jinja2 and MiniJinja and what the state of compatibility and future direction is.

 ## Syntax Differences